How I Flew Around the World for Less than $220 15

 Airfare for my round-the-world trip, as well as for all other international flights I took this year was 100% funded by credit card reward miles that were credited to frequent flier programs.

-In reality all you have to do is sign up and commit to using the card for as little as a month or two.
-Once you meet the requirements and the bonus miles are credited to your frequent flier account you can keep using it or cancel the card and basically forget it ever existed.
+It’s simple on even a limited budget to get the benefit from these cards–all you have to do is sign up and commit to using the card for a few months.
+Once you meet the requirements and the bonus miles are credited to your frequent flier account.

 That’s right.
 What I said before about living near the poverty line might not be accurate, because I’m filthy rich in airline miles.
-And you can be too.
-All it takes its about 20 minutes of filling out online forms.
+But you don’t need hundreds of thousands–you can fly one way to Europe for as little as 20,000 miles.

 You don’t have to be extremely worried about your credit score either.
 As a result of never carrying a balance and using these cards for most purchases I have excellent credit.
-The last card I applied for—the Starwood Preferred Amex—automatically approved for a $20k opening line of credit.
+One of the last cards I applied for—the Starwood Preferred Amex—automatically approved for a $20k opening line of credit.
 The master of this entire realm has some hard data to show that applying for 13 credit cards at once only affected his credit score by about 4%, or from the 98th to 94th percentile.

 Cost of my round-the-world itinerary in Airline Miles (and associated fees/taxes):